BryanRoubos/BryanRoubos/README.md

 🧠 Exploring **AI, Machine Learning & Data Science**
 🧮 Strengthening my foundation in **math, algorithms, and Python**
 🤖 Experimenting with **Kaggle notebooks** and small ML ideas
-🌍 Based in Berlin — focused on learning by building
+🌍 Based in Berlin, focused on learning by building

 ---